 Why write a market research brief?

-Writing and agreeing a market research brief helps clarify your research needs and make sure your colleagues are on-board.
-In turn this will help an agency write a better research proposal, deliver more useful research and help you achieve your desired business outcomes!
+Writing and agreeing a market research brief clarifies your research needs.
+It also makes sure your colleagues are on-board with your ideas.
+In turn this helps an agency write a better research proposal and deliver more useful research.
+Thus helping you improve your marketing and meet your objectives.
 Here are some questions to consider and headings to structure your brief.

-First, describe the problem to solve i.e. what makes this brief necessary.
-Include any relevant context, for example, what has already been done, what information you have, why you wish to conduct research now, and how the issue or challenge fits with any other initiatives within the company.
+First, describe the problem you wish to solve.
+Include any relevant context, for example, work to date, what information you have, and why you wish to conduct research now.
+Also how the issue or challenge fits with any other initiatives within the company.

-Next, explain your business objectives such as to increase sales, attract lapsed customers.
+Next, explain your business (or marketing) objectives such as to increase sales, attract lapsed customers.
 Be as specific as you can.
 Though don’t worry if you are unable to dot the i’s and cross the t’s as we’ll help flesh-out your aims when working with you.

 Then, describe the purpose of, or expected outcomes from conducting this piece of work.
 What is your ultimate business aim?
 Specifically, what decisions do you wish to make?
-Perhaps to revitalise your brand, create a product or campaign?
+Perhaps to revitalise your brand, or create a product or campaign?

-Market research objectives should follow from business and project objectives.
-Make clear your research aims and information needs.
-Here it is helpful to list the questions that require answering?
+Market research objectives will follow from your business and project objectives.
+So summarise your research aims and information needs, and also note any pressing questions to answer.

 Research method, scope of work, sample and guidelines

-- For quantitative research, describe the nature of the sample, include the sample size, and length of survey.
-These are key cost determinants.
+- For quantitative research, describe the nature of the sample, include the sample size, and time-length of survey.
+These all influence costs.

 - Also describe any stimuli or inputs.
 Stimuli is useful to probe and develop ideas.

 - Clarify any timing or budget constraints?
 It helps to be realistic on timing.
-Providing a budget makes sure the scale of work proposed is affordable.
+Providing a budget also makes sure the scale of work proposed is affordable.
 In turn this helps researchers provide the best solution within your means.

 Do you prefer a particular reporting format (e.g. face-to-face debrief, report, short film, infographic)?